 Arguably, the sense that receives the least amount of discussion and consideration is that of smell.
 Indeed, for most people in most situations, the total extent of contemplation of the sense of smell is brief, succinct, and simple:

 In reality, the sense of smell is a highly complicated process.

 Overview of Science of the Sense of Smell

-As noted at the start of this chapter, a basic understanding about the scientific mechanics of the sense of smell is vital when it comes to understanding odors and how to abate them.
-The sense of smell has received something of a short shrift from scientists and researchers.
+As noted at the start of this chapter, a basic understanding of the scientific mechanics of the sense of smell is vital when it comes to understanding odors and how to abate them.
+The sense of smell has received something of short shrift from scientists and researchers.
 Only fairly recently has olfaction and odor more significantly become the focus of research.